News •

 As prime minister, Bhutto demanded nothing less than absolute power, and, increasingly suspicious of those around him, he formed the Federal Security Force (FSF), the principal task of which was his personal protection.
 In time, the FSF emerged as a paramilitary organization, and Bhutto’s demand for ever-increasing personal security raised questions about his governing style.
 It also opened rifts in the PPP, and it was not long before the suspicious Bhutto ordered the silencing and imprisonment of his closest associates.
 The younger generation, which had idolized Bhutto during his rise to power, also became the target of police and FSF crackdowns, which often paralyzed operations at the universities.
 Though Bhutto had presided over the promulgation of the 1973 constitution, too much had transpired—and much more unpleasantness lay ahead—to conclude that the new political order could save Pakistan from repeating past mistakes.

 Bhutto scheduled the country’s second national election in 1977.
 With the PPP being the only successful national party in the country, nine opposition parties formed the Pakistan National Alliance (PNA) and agreed to run as a single bloc.
 Fearing the possible strength of the PNA, Bhutto and his colleagues plotted an electoral strategy that included unleashing the FSF to terrorize the opposition.
-However, PNA members refused to be intimidated and centred their attacks on Bhutto and the PPP by running on a particularly religious platform.
+However, PNA members refused to be intimidated and centered their attacks on Bhutto and the PPP by running on a particularly religious platform.
 Arguing that Bhutto had betrayed Islamic practices, the PNA called for a cleansing of the body politic and a return to the basic tenets of Islamic performance.

 The PNA, despite their efforts, was soundly defeated in the election, but the polling had not been without incident.
 Almost immediately complaints arose of electoral fraud, and voter discontent soon degenerated into violent street demonstrations.
 Bhutto and his party had won by a landslide, but it turned out to be an empty victory.
 With riots erupting in all the major metropolitan areas, the army, increasingly disenchanted with Bhutto, again intervened in Pakistan’s politics.
 Ignoring the election results, the army arrested Bhutto and dissolved his government.
 The prime minister was placed under house arrest, and, on July 5, 1977, Gen. Mohammad Zia-ul-Haq, Bhutto’s personal choice to head the Pakistan army, took the reins of government.
 Zia declared his intention to hold a new round of elections that would be fairer and more transparent.
 However, it soon became apparent that the army had no intention of allowing Bhutto to return to power.
 Bhutto’s subsequent arrest on charges that he ordered the assassination of a political rival, and Zia’s insistence that he be tried for this alleged crime, brought an end to the Bhutto era and ushered in the Zia-ul-Haq regime.